katattakd/dotfiles/README.md

 - simplify/streamline configs as much as possible
   - simplify/streamline install process as much as possible
   - maybe move back from flatpak to native apps?
-- move back to x86_64 (aarch64 linux is hell)
-  - fully automate system installation process
+- automate system installation process as much as possible
-  - remove device specific configuration
+- separate / remove device specific configuration

 ## Setup/update instructions (Partial install)
 1. Install the following programs (or a subset of the following).
 Dependencies of configs are listed in nested form: